 Then I went back to the clerk, signed two more documents, and she set up the sim cards for my friend and me.

 To recap: three transactions at three different parts of the store with two different forms of payment.
 So simple, right?

+After the arduous process was over, we left and ate at her recommended restaurant.
 And the place was truly delicious.
 So chalk that one up as a win.